 As of July 1, 2010, the Direct Loan consolidation program is the only government consolidation loan program.
 You are eligible to consolidate with the Direct Loan program as long as you have at least one FFEL or Direct Loan.

-Direct Consolidation allows defaulted borrowers to make three consecutive reasonable and affordable monthly payments or agree to pay under Income Contingent Repayment (ICRP) or Income Based Repayment (IBR).
+Direct Consolidation allows defaulted borrowers to make three consecutive reasonable and affordable monthly payments or agree to pay under Income Driven Repayment.
 An interruption in this consecutive period is allowed for qualifying military service members or affected civilians.
 These borrowers may resume their payments after their service is completed.
 See the programs for military section of this site for information about other options for military service members and certain civilians affected by war or national emergencies.

 Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using IBR.
 If they wish to consolidate, parent PLUS borrowers may exclude the PLUS loans from the consolidation and pay them separately.
 These borrowers should also be able to consolidate and choose ICR.

-Despite what a collector may tell you, if you select ICRP or IBR, you do not have to make three payments before applying for consolidation.
+Despite what a collector may tell you, if you select income driven repayment, you do not have to make three payments before applying for consolidation.

-Before the Department will consolidate the loan, they will send you a summary sheet that lists the loans that will be included in the consolidation.
+Before the Department will complete the process, they will send you a summary sheet that lists the loans that will be included in the consolidation.
 It will also list the repayment plan that you selected.
 You should review this information carefully and contact the Department if there are any problems.
-If you do not contact them within ten days of the date of the letter, they will assume the information is correct and will process the consolidation.
-The Department has recently changed this period to 15 days.
+If you do not contact them within fifteen days of the date of the letter, they will assume the information is correct and will process the consolidation.
+(You should check the letter you receive to make sure that the time period has not changed).
 You must contact the Department during this period if you want to discontinue the consolidation or if you have questions.

 While they are collecting the information needed to make the monthly payment calculation, the Department may ask you to pay an initial amount that covers the monthly interest.
 If you cannot afford this payment, you may request a forbearance that will last until you are notified of your actual payment.